Hassaan Maan

 Selected Publications

-(2022).
-The differential impacts of dataset imbalance in single-cell data integration. bioRxiv.
+(2024).
+Characterizing the impacts of dataset imbalance on single-cell data integration.
+Nature Biotechnology.

 (2022).
 Colony stimulating factor-1 producing endothelial cells and mesenchymal stromal cells maintain monocytes within a perivascular bone marrow niche.
 Cell - Immunity.